gsobell/lightcycle/README.md

 Also available for **ENCOM** OS-12.

 ---
-This program was written in a single day.
 Inspired by Kevin Flynn's original _Tron_ game.